 What scale will your deployment reach?

 If the plan is to have a small scale operation and keep it that way, managed services can be a great option for you to save the hassle of building your own deployment.
 The bigger your deployment, the more issues you can anticipate, because naturally the operation becomes more complex as it grows.
 Bigger clusters require more control and the ability to perform every action.
 One example of why managed services are less ideal for those with larger deployments is that they limit APIs.
-AWS, for instance, disables/limits shard balancing (such as reroute APIs) which is necessary for basic Elasticsearch operation.

 What is your level of DevOps expertise?

 If you don’t have team members who are experts in infrastructure / cloud / orchestration, managed services are likely a good option for you because they’ll take care of infrastructure layer challenges for you.
 If you and your team have the expertise but don’t want to spend the time and resources on building the infrastructure, you can consider either option.

 Although rare, there are some use cases where you would want specific enterprise features, such as security and machine learning.
 If you need such a feature set, managed services are the right choice.
 For most use cases, the enterprise features would be irrelevant and kind of a waste.